The Blaugg Blog Do you even Blaugg???

 What Is the Corporate Transparency Act?

-The Corporate Transparency Act is a new law requiring US corporate entities and non-US entities that do business in the United States to report ownership information to FinCEN.
-The purpose of the law is to prevent bad actors from using anonymous US companies to stash money for illegal purposes, such as money laundering, terrorism, and fraud.
+The Corporate Transparency Act is a new law requiring international businesses registered to do business in the United States to file a report with the federal government called the Beneficial Ownership Information (BOI) Report.
+The purpose of the law is to prevent bad actors from using anonymous companies to stash money for illegal purposes, such as money laundering, terrorism, and fraud.

 Let’s go over who has to file this report, what the exemptions are, and what information is required.